pynucastro/pynucastro/examples/URCA_f90/README.md

 ```

 3) Edit network.f90 and revise the stopping root solver condition in
 subroutine FCVROOTFN if desired.
-For example, to stop when H is
+For example, to stop when either
-depleted, use the following:
+Ne-23 or Na-23 are depleted, use the following:

 ```
     G(1) = min(Y(net_meta%ine23),Y(net_meta%ina23))